 How do we value human labor in the context of rising automation and data extraction?

-On May 8 and 9, 2025, Data & Society will host a two-day, online workshop on the intersection of generative AI technologies and work.
-This workshop aims to foster a collaborative environment to discuss how we investigate, think about, resist, and shape the emerging uses of generative AI technologies across a broad range of work contexts.
-The workshop continues a dialogue we began in a series of discussions last year, where we brought together creators, platform workers, call center workers, coders, therapists, and performers to share their experiences and interrogate the role of AI in their workplaces.
-Our new primer Generative AI and Labor: Power, Hype and Value at Work adds to this dialogue by considering how generative AI is shaping how work is organized, how industries are structured, and whose work and what work is valued.
+This workshop continued a dialogue we began in a series of discussions last year, where we brought together creators, platform workers, call center workers, coders, therapists, and performers to share their experiences and interrogate the role of AI in their workplaces.
+Our recent primer Generative AI and Labor: Power, Hype and Value at Work adds to this dialogue by considering how generative AI is shaping how work is organized, how industries are structured, and whose work and what work is valued.
 As this project evolves, we find that the importance of generative AI aligns with that of AI technologies more broadly, and our work has expanded in scope accordingly.